guspowell/Methods/README.md

 ## Methods

 This is a repo to practice my Ruby.
-The aim is to replicate built-in Ruby in my own code.
+The aim is to replicate built-in Ruby methods in my own code.